gantry/docs-old/Docs/wordpress/advanced/less_css.md

 Nested Rules
 ------------
-**Nested Rules** are for inheritance, allowing your style sheets to be cleaner and shorter, by placing selector groups within one another, rather than specifying each instant each time.
+**Nested Rules** are for inheritance.
+These allow your style sheets to be cleaner and shorter by placing selector groups within one another, rather than specifying each instant each time.
 See a Gantry Template example below:

 ~~~ .css
 //LESS